A company’s margin of profit is one of the most important indicators about its health.

 I bought this book when I was a data analyst and needed to understand how to evaluate numbers, Profit & Loss Statements, and other financial reports.

 This book offers a really good review of finances for someone who’s not very comfortable with numbers.
 It provides some realistic examples of a company’s potential challenges and helps you know what to look for on your Profit and Loss Statement.

 I hope you’ve enjoyed this discussion.
 Check out part 1 of this series here.

-If you feel frustrated with your company’s profit margins and want to discuss some ways to make changes, schedule a free 30-minute consult with me today.
+If you feel frustrated with your company’s profit margins and want to discuss some ways to make changes, find out more here.